 Students should be provided with academic expectations, teachers should also understand the students who are performing better.

-Teachers can also ask their students to raise hands virtually during the session, to make finger gestures for answering, type in the chatbox, as a symbol of engaging with the content.
+Teachers can also ask their students to raise their hands virtually during the session.
+Various gestures include finger gestures for answering, type in the chatbox, as a symbol of engaging with the content.

-Zoom is providing a beautiful feature known as “Breakout Rooms” that can allow the teacher to split Zoom meeting into up to 50 separate sessions.
-The meeting host(teacher) can choose to split the participants of the meeting into these separate sessions automatically or manually, or they can allow participants to select and enter breakout sessions as they please.
+“Breakout Rooms” from Zoom allow the teacher to split Zoom meetings into up to 50 separate sessions.
+The host(teacher) can choose to split the participants of the meeting into these separate sessions automatically or manually.
+They can also allow participants to select and enter breakout sessions as they please.

 The teacher can switch between sessions at any time.
 This is indeed a great feature for conversations and enabling discussions among them for improvising their thinking.

-Based on the student’s ages, and interests teachers can opt for incentives, the incentives, however, are supposed to be fun, and useful rewards, that can inspire student participation and engagement.
-The rewards should be provided both for the behavioural and academic performance of the student.
+Teachers can provide incentives, Based on the student’s ages, and interests.
+These incentives can be fun, and useful rewards, that can inspire student participation and engagement.
+The rewards should be provided with both for the behavioural and academic performance of the student.

-The beauty of an incentive-based system is that it doesn’t require a big budget towards material rewards, but can motivate and encourage positive behaviour in your classrooms. .Few of the examples for incentives include virtual lunches with the teacher, Class mascot, Choose Teacher’s Hair Style.
+The beauty of an incentive-based system is that it doesn’t require a big budget towards material rewards, but can motivate and encourage positive behaviour in your classrooms.
+A few of the examples for incentives include virtual lunches with the teacher, Class mascot, Choose Teacher’s Hair Style.

 Interestingly Digital learning experience is not the same for all the participant students.
 While some students can quickly adapt to digital learning, few may feel it as challenging.